World War II: A Brutal War That Benefited Enemy Dictators

 The propaganda attack began before Pearl Harbor.
-For example the movie That Hamilton Woman (released April 30, 1941) urged Americans to reject peace.
-The director/producer Alexander Korda neglected to mention that during the Napoleonic wars Prussia was Britain’s friend and France was Britain’s foe.
+For example the movie That Hamilton Woman (released April 30, 1941) from director/producer Alexander Korda urged Americans to reject peace.

 Consider also the 1939 movie Confessions of a Nazi Spy and the 1940 movie The Mortal Storm.

 Senior Treasury Department official and Soviet agent Harry Dexter White helped to provoke Japan into striking the United States.
 He fought against the relaxation of the United States oil embargo of Japan.
 White also authored the November 26, 1941 ultimatum to Japan.
 White knew Japan would never accept the extreme demands, which included: “The Government of Japan will withdraw all military, naval, air and police forces from China and from Indo-China.“ A few days later came the attack on Pearl Harbor.
 White was happy to see Americans die to protect the Soviet eastern flank.
 He can be considered the blackest traitor in American history.